Ibiza is constantly evolving, so figuring out the best area to stay can be a conundrum for those who have never visited the island before.

 Cala Llonga

-Ideal for: families, budget, nature
+Ideal for: families, nature, tranquillity, couples

-A regular ferry service to the resort offers the option of day trips to Santa Eulalia, Ibiza or even to the magical sister island Formentera.
+A regular ferry service to the resort offers the option of day trips to Santa Eulalia, Ibiza or even to the magical sister island, Formentera.

 Insider Info